* Blaine Thomas, 23, is recovering from a gun shot wound suffered last Friday in Durham

 Then in 2019, it kept going.
 Faith led Blaine to Duke University, where he enrolled in Divinity School.

 Which is all to say ...
-Blaine Thomas, who turned 23 in June, has done all the right things all his life, and he has lived a life of service for nearly everyone.
+Blaine Thomas, who turned 23 in June, has done all the right things in his life, and he has lived a life of service for nearly everyone.
 In pursuit of that dream, he has found something he was truly passionate about.

 But as in life and in competition, we all face challenges, and some endure more extreme hardships than others.
 And last Friday in Durham, North Carolina, Thomas faced the most difficult obstacle in his life when he was shot in a drive-by shooting while helping a neighbor with his car.

-The bullet hit Blaine's stomach and exited the body entirely, dealing him a major wound and blood loss that would prove to be life-threatening.
+The bullet hit Blaine's stomach and exited the body entirely, dealing him with a major wound and blood loss that would prove to be life-threatening.
 Soon thereafter, he was rushed to the hospital by his roommate -- though perhaps in the only redeeming sign of this terrible moment -- it was just five blocks away.

 Still, it was the start of the most difficult race of his life, the beginning of three surgeries that would see Blaine fight through the pain and come back on the other side.